ABelliqueux/nolibgs_hello_worlds/README.md

 make
 ```

 You should know have a 'cube.ps-exe' file in the folder.
-This a PSX executable you can load with most emulators.
+This is a PSX executable you can load with most emulators.

 ## Embedding binary data in a ps-exe